Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 #### Fine-tune a Basket File

-**Never directly edit a basket JSON file.** If adjustments must be made to the basket, create a YML/YAML config file for `check2basket`.
+**Never directly edit a basket JSON file.** If adjustments must be made to the basket, create a YML/YAML config file for `build-basket`.

 For example, to set the timeout to 30s, to enable notifications and some other options, the config in `check-plugins/new-check/icingaweb2-module-director/new-check.yml` should look as follows: